jimr/noterator/README.rst

 TODO
 ~~~~

-* New notification plugin: logging
+* New notification plugins: logging, desktop
 * Notication during iteration, a la `tqdm.write`_
+* Tests - will require mocks for each of the plugins

 .. _`tqdm.write`: https://github.com/tqdm/tqdm#writing-messages